Clichés: Why They Kill Credibility

 The test.

 Could your competitor use this exact phrase without changing a word?
 If yes, it's doing no work.
-It isn't differentiating you.
-It isn't convincing anyone.
 It's occupying space that a real claim could fill.

 Specificity is the answer.